“Life is too short, take nothing for granted”

 On my Facebook Support Group, we have a weekly segment called “Thankful Thursday”.
-Members share a few things they are grateful for in their lives, in that moment, day or week.
+Members share a few things they are grateful for in their lives.
+Big or small, it doesn’t matter.

 It sounds easy enough but all of our members suffer from debilitating chronic illness.
 It can be incredibly hard not to be overcome by pain and symptoms.

 Nevertheless, we do all find something good in our lives to share and celebrate.
 It’s a lovely uplifting segment that I look forward to each week.

 As I was contemplating the things I was grateful for this week, I realised I was really struggling to honestly feel grateful at all.

 Am I Grateful Or Am I Taking Things For Granted?